Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection

-The origin of cosmic neutrinos observed in IceCube is a major enigma~\cite{Aartsen:2013bka,Aartsen:2013jdh}, which has been deepened by the latest results on high- and medium-energy starting events and shower events~\cite{Aartsen:2014muf,Aartsen:2015ita,Aartsen:2017mau}.
-The atmospheric background of high-energy electron neutrinos is much lower than that of muon neutrinos, allowing us to investigate the data below 100~TeV~\cite{Beacom:2004jb,Laha:2013lka}.
-The comparison with the extragalactic gamma-ray background (EGB) measured by {\it Fermi} indicates that the extragalactic neutrino background (ENB) at $10-100$~TeV energies originates from hidden sources preventing the escape of GeV-TeV gamma rays~\cite{Murase:2015xka}.
+The origin of cosmic neutrinos observed in IceCube is a major enigma~\cite{Aartsen:2013bka,Aartsen:2013jdh}, and the latest data of high- and medium-energy starting events and shower events~\cite{Aartsen:2014muf,Aartsen:2015ita,Aartsen:2020aqd} are more puzzling.
+The atmospheric background of high-energy electron neutrinos is lower than that of muon neutrinos, allowing us to analyze the data below 100~TeV~\cite{Beacom:2004jb,Laha:2013lka}.
+The extragalactic neutrino background (ENB) at these energies has shown a larger flux with a softer spectrum, compared to the $\gtrsim100$~TeV data~\cite{Aartsen:2016xlq,ICRCtrack}.
+The comparison with the extragalactic gamma-ray background (EGB) measured by {\it Fermi} indicates that the 10--100~TeV ENB originates from {\it hidden} sources preventing the escape of GeV--TeV gamma rays~\cite{Murase:2015xka}.